-- introduction of new products or services offered by us or our competitors, or the release or publication of clinical trial results from competing product candidates; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - our ability to effectively manage our growth; - actual or anticipated variations in quarterly operating results; - our cash position and rate of expenditures; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - overall performance of the equity markets; - issuances of debt or equity securities; - sales of our common stock by us or our stockholders in the future or the perception that such sales may occur; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political, geographical, and economic conditions, including the impact of global health crises such as the COVID-19 pandemic, historically high inflation, rising interest rates and the ongoing conflict in Ukraine; and - other events or factors, many of which are beyond our control.
+- introduction of new products or services offered by us or our competitors, or the release or publication of clinical trial results from competing product candidates; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - actual or anticipated variations in quarterly operating results; - our cash position and rate of expenditures; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - overall performance of the equity markets; - issuances of debt or equity securities; - sales of our common stock by us or our stockholders in the future or the perception that such sales may occur; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political, geographical, and economic conditions, including the impact of global health crises such as the COVID-19 pandemic, historically high inflation, rising interest rates, the ongoing wars in Ukraine and Israel and the upcoming U.S. presidential election; and - other events or factors, many of which are beyond our control.